idibidiart/react-native-responsive-grid/README.md

 ## About

-You may use this grid to build responsive 2D layouts that maintain _OR_ predictably change their relative proportions, basic structure and what content they display based on screen size, aspect ratio abd orientation.
+You may use this grid to build responsive 2D layouts that maintain _OR_ predictably change their relative proportions, basic structure and what content they display based on screen size, aspect ratio and orientation.

 See this video: [demo](https://www.youtube.com/watch?v=Nghqc5QFln8)